Narrowing the focus

 Set the sonar.sources property to limit the scope of the analysis to certain directories.

-Most language plugins offer a way to restrict the scope of analysis to files matching a set of extensions.
+For most languages, you can restrict the scope of analysis to files matching a set of extensions.
 Go to Project Settings > General Settings > [Language] to set the File suffixes property.

 Your first line of defence having a well-defined set of files in your analysis is your